WarrenUm/GasTracking/README.md

 ## Next Steps

 The next phase of this data collection is to use a datalogger.
-I have found a good option called the Freematics One+. it is an arduino-based OBD-II logger.
+I have found a good option called the Freematics One. it is an arduino-based OBD-II logger.

 The first step is to buy the product and get it working with the basic fuctionality.
 This includes, speed, gps, rpm, throttle, engine load, fuel pressure, and others.
 I will need to verify that these are all working for my vehicle and see what other data is available to be collected.
 Real-time fuel use would be great.